The American Crisis: The View from Flyover Country, Part 1

 I'm actually having to work three jobs, and my husband works three jobs as well, and we're still not able to get ahead.

-Back when I was a kid, my father worked and my mother stayed home.
-My father's income was enough for us to survive.
+Back when I was a kid, my father worked, my mother stayed home.
+My father's income was enough for us as well.

 It's like you're stuck.

-You got to get the millionaires and the billionaires in Washington to start worrying about the working class people because they want-
+You got to get the millionaires and the billionaires in Washington to start worrying about the working class people, because they-

 You think they don't know, don't care?

 Two facts.
 Over the past 30 years, the US economy has been growing, but those at the top are getting more and more of the money.
 The top 20% have 14 times the wealth of the rest, the 80%, the largest inequality on record.

 And for the first time in half of century, the majority of the young people in the middle class are not earning as much as their parents did.